erindoman/connect-four/README.md

 <b>Next Steps</b>

-For future releases of this game, I plan to include to chip repositories (one for each player) that displayes their remaining chips, decreasing by one each time they play (see original wireframe for context).
+For future releases of this game, I plan to include to chip repositories (one for each player) that displayes their remaining chips, decreasing by one each time they play their turn (see original wireframe for context).

 I also plan to add a dark mode, which would change the colors of the game at the touch of a button.